As Prepared for Delivery on November 6, 2019

 Enhancing the financial well-being of all Americans is an important subject to me.
 Not, just from a policy perspective — it is important to me on a personal level as well.
 While serving as a commercial banker earlier in my career, I saw first-hand the excitement of a family who improved their financial well-being through a combination of financial education and safe and affordable financial services.
 This allowed them to increase their savings and eventually purchase their first home.

 I saw in that family’s eyes the sense of freedom and empowerment that comes from being able to control their own financial future.
 I carry that memory with me, as the Chairman of the National Credit Union Administration.
 I always remember that one of my paramount responsibilities is to create an environment where more Americans can control their financial futures and enjoy the enormous opportunities this great nation provides.

-Data released by the Federal Reserve as part of its Report on the Economic Well-Being of U.S. Households in 2018 (opens new window) shows that many adults are not prepared to deal with unplanned expenses or brief financial disruptions.
+Data released by the Federal Reserve as part of its Report on the Economic Well-Being of U.S. Households in 2018 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) shows that many adults are not prepared to deal with unplanned expenses or brief financial disruptions.
 A car repair or broken appliance would be unaffordable for nearly 4 in 10 adults, the survey found.
 These individuals would need to borrow from friends or family, pay for the expense with a credit card, or take other measures.
 Still, 12 percent of respondents said they would be unable to pay for an expense, like these, by any means.